 There is something magical about autumn in Edinburgh.
 The city is awash in hues of red and gold.
 The streets are quieter as the summer festivals are over for another year.
 And like the calm before the festive storm, the city takes a collective sigh of relief.
 A crisp autumn breeze rustles through the leaves and the memory of summer still lingers in the air.
 Peaceful days, quiet cobbled streets and wonderful autumn events are ahead.
-So, why not take a look at our fantastic autumn breaks offer and visit Edinburgh at this magnificent time of year?
+So, why not take a look at our fantastic seasonal offers and visit Edinburgh at this magnificent time of year?

 Edinburgh Oktoberfest: TraditionALE Autumn Fun

 One of our favourite autumn pastimes is the Edinburgh Oktoberfest.
 This year, the event takes place in a huge Oktoberfest Tent in Princes Street Gardens.
 From 30th October to 3rd November, the area comes to life in a dazzling array of traditional German music and food.
 Plus, beer specially brewed for the occasion.
 The tent is filled with long tables and the waiting staff are dressed in Dirndl and Lederhosen.
 So, you can experience all things Oktoberfest right here in Edinburgh!

 PBFA Book Fair: Autumn by the Book

 The PBFA Book Fair is a travelling booksellers fair that makes its way across the UK each year.
 Established in 1972, the fair has a long and proven track record for connecting book-lovers and literary enthusiasts with a wide selection of antiquarian and second-hand books, maps and prints.
 On 7th September and 30th November, they will be at the Radisson Blu Hotel on the Royal Mile with a collection of rare and wonderful books.
 So this autumn, take a leaf out of literary-lovers’ book and make your way to the PBFA Book Fair.